 The Retail Industry is Transforming, and Cloud Computing is the activator.

-The Covid 19 Pandemic has forced retailers across the world to fundamentally reassess their business models.
+The Covid-19 pandemic has forced retailers across the world to reassess their business models fundamentally.
 Digital Transformation in the retail sector is moving forward at a previously unknown pace, helping businesses build composable, adaptable, and resilient business models to scale in turbulent environments.

 According to a CIO survey conducted by Gartner in 2021 – “nearly two-thirds of retail CIOs believe their relationships with their CEOs have been strengthened during the past year, as CIOs have helped guide their businesses through significant disruption.”

 Today, retail is undergoing an incredible transformation where power is shifting from the retailer to the customer.
-Consumers are shaping the product trends like never before through reviews and social media, doing significant product research online, and want a consistent omnichannel experience across all touchpoints.
-This puts Retailers under immense pressure to quickly supply new business capabilities to stay competitive.
+Consumers are shaping product trends like never before through reviews and social media, doing significant product research online, and want a consistent omnichannel experience across all touchpoints.
+This puts Retailers under immense pressure to supply new business capabilities to stay competitive quickly.

 Retailers using cloud-based advanced solutions are better equipped to respond to challenges and build long-term resilience for innovation and growth.
 In addition, the demand for retailers to provide a futuristic shopping experience and bring about digital transformation in the retail industry has boosted cloud adoption.